-The RTX 3050 is not made for 4k gaming or even for QHD gaming, particularly if you are of the type that only prefers to play AAA games.
+The RTX 3050 is not made for 4k gaming or even for QHD gaming, particularly if you are the type that only prefers to play AAA games.

 Is the RTX 3050 a good budget-friendly gaming card, as advertised?
 The answer to this is yes.

 The card runs smoothly on low-power input and gives you good overall performance.
-The chance of bottleneck is also low, as most CPUs can handle the card without any hassle.
+The chance of bottleneck is also low, as most CPUs can handle the card without hassle.

 Is RTX 3050 good for gaming?
 The performance is quite reasonable for the current generation of games.
-The card will run almost all of the AAA titles smoothly at 1080p and ultra settings while maintaining a respectable 60 FPS.
+The card will run almost all AAA titles smoothly at 1080p and ultra settings while maintaining a respectable 60 FPS.